Escape-Guys/Escape-traffic/README.md

 ### User Stories:

-1. Webcam or video ; As a user I want my application to open my cam. a.Feature Task:
+1. Webcam or video : As a user I want my application to open my cam. a.Feature Task:
          I can Choice my cam, or upload the video from my side
     b.
 Acceptance Test :
             insure can I add the video to test.
-2. Count; As a user I want to count the cars in the street .
+2. Count: As a user I want to count the cars in the street .
     a.
 Feature Tasks:
         the app count all cars in the screen and give the result
     b.
 Acceptance Test :
 	    return the all counted cars , as number
-3. HighAccuracy; As a user I want high accuracy to count cars.
+3. HighAccuracy: As a user I want high accuracy to count cars.
     a.
 Feature Tasks:
         most the accuracy more than 90%
     b.
 Acceptance Test
         test by image , already known the counts number , test the video that have result a;ready
-4. Get percentage; As A user I want to get the percentage of cars in
+4. Get percentage: As A user I want to get the percentage of cars in
    a.
 Feature Tasks:
         a. depends on the street, I want to know how much traffic is ?as result
     b.
 Acceptance Test
         test the known street capacity and
-5. Text Alarm; As a User I want to send me A text that tell me there A high traffic in
+5. Text Alarm: As a User I want to send me A text that tell me there A high traffic in
    a.
 Feature Tasks:
         in case the street have 90% or more then The app will send a text to relative department to inform
     b.
 Acceptance Test